-The private sector has an ever increasing importance in the lives of Myanmar people: foreign investments in 2013 were ten times the size of investments in 2000.
+The private sector plays an increasingly important role in the lives of Myanmar people.
 But business investments can have both positive and negative impacts.
-Local communities can experience loss of livelihoods, land and restricted access to natural resources like water and forests.
+Local communities can experience loss of livelihoods and land, for instance, and face restricted access to critical natural resources, like water and forests.
 On the other hand, businesses can contribute to economic growth and provide new employment opportunities.